Coronavirus precautions for patients and others facing higher risks

 • Wash your hands frequently with soap and water for 20 seconds.

 • Don’t touch surfaces out in public.
+If you must do so, wash your hands afterwards.

 • Cover coughs and sneezes with a tissue and then throw it away.
 If you don’t have a tissue handy, cough or sneeze into your long sleeve at the elbow fold.